ibm-build-lab/terraform-ibm-cloud-pak/modules/odf/README.md

 This Terraform Module installs the **ODF Service** on an Openshift (ROKS) cluster on IBM Cloud.

+A VPC cluster is required with at least three worker nodes.
+Each worker node must have a minimum of 16 CPUs and 64 GB RAM. https://cloud.ibm.com/docs/openshift?topic=openshift-deploy-odf-vpc for more information.

 **Module Source**: `github.com/ibm-hcbt/terraform-ibm-cloud-pak.git//modules/odf`

 ## Set up access to IBM Cloud